-There are few things more devastating in life than losing a loved one.
-Unfortunately, in our hectic culture, many of us don’t get much time and space to deal with the aftermath of loses like these.
+There are few things more devastating in life than losing loved ones or family members.
+Unfortunately, in our hectic culture, many of us don’t get much time and space to deal with the aftermath of losses like these.
 Yet it is inevitable that we all go through a process of grief after losing someone we cherished; in fact, psychologists have identified some universal stages of grief commonly experienced after loss.

 The Psychology of Grief

-For example, the stages are not necessarily experienced in a linear fashion.
+For example, the stages of a griever are not necessarily experienced in a linear fashion.
 You may not experience the stages in the exact order listed, or in distinct forms.
 You might even experience stages that haven’t been identified!

 As David Kessler, who co-authored several books with Kübler-Ross explains, the stages of grief are only meant to be used as a framework to understand your particular process of grief.
 Everyone grieves in their own unique way and in their own time.

 All said, understanding that there are some collective truths about the grieving process can be reassuring as you begin your journey through grief.
-Losses — especially traumatic ones — can be difficult to process, so knowing you are not alone in your feelings might give you some much-needed solace.
+Losses, especially traumatic ones, can be difficult to process.
+Knowing you are not alone in your feelings might give you some much-needed solace.
 If you are a griever yourself and you are interested in learning more about the different stages of the grief model, read on.

 So what should you expect as you experience the stages of grief?
 While there are several different types of grief, we’ll examine the five common stages of grief you can expect and the common characteristics of each.